 Heading up another 30 feet they reach the boiler plate level with a more accessible ledge that has a balustrade (railing around the edge).
 Along the interior base of the balustrade is a two- inch gap for drainage covered by wire mesh that traps dirt, seeds, and other wildlife deposits.
 To ensure proper drainage the balustrade, running the entire circumference of the dome, must be cleaned by hand, broom or vacuum.

-Once the walk around the balustrade has been completed, Larry and Neal head up to the balcony 210 feet above the Capitol’s East Front plaza.
+Once the walk around the balustrade has been completed, Neal and Focht head up to the balcony 210 feet above the Capitol’s East Front plaza.

 Here, wooden floor boards must be unscrewed and removed and then all the debris must be removed for proper drainage.
 Next, they head into the Tholos and pedestal of the Statue of Freedom completing the top-to-bottom dome inspection.
 Heading back down to the roof of the Capitol Building, another key aspect of the inspections is the examination and repair, where needed, of nearly 100,000 small copper panels covering the roof that remain true to the original construction.